Yachtmaster Ocean | Bermuda to Azores

 It is this enthusiasm and sense of adventure that has led him to join Sea Dragon, on this amazing Atlantic journey.
 We predict, at the end of this journey, sailing will very firmly be in Niklas’s veins.

-Having just graduated high school, Niklas has embraced his wanderlust, travelling and working his way through Canada and the States.
+Having just graduated high school, Niklas has embraced his wanderlust, traveling and working his way through Canada and the States.
 Along the way, helping to build an ice castle in Edmonton.

 Our young intrepid explorer on completing his journey with us, hopes to continue onto higher education in his native Germany, where he will study Computer Science in Berlin, armed with stories of his amazing summer experience.